potassco/clorm/docs/clorm/predicate.rst

 There are many reasons why you might not want to use the default predicate name mapping.
 For example, the Python class name that would produce the desired predicate name may already be taken.
-Alternatively, you might want to distinguish between predicates which the same name but different arities; having predicates with the same name but a different arity is a legitimate and common practice with ASP programming.
+Alternatively, you might want to distinguish between predicates with the same name but different arities; having predicates with the same name but a different arity is a legitimate and common practice with ASP programming.